Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces

 As with the circle in the metric case (see Example \ref{ex:metricCircle}), it is possible to construct counterexamples to the automatic globalization of upper curvature bounds on Lorentzian pre-length spaces.
 The following is one such example, where the space has (local) curvature bounded above, but has neither unique nor continuously varying geodesics:

 \begin{ex}[The Lorentzian cylinder] We set the Lorentzian cylinder to be the spacetime $X=\mb{R}\times \mathbb{S}^1$, i.e., take a strip $\mb{R}\times[0,2\pi]$ in Minkowski space and glue the boundary as depicted by the arrows in Figure \ref{fig: lor circle}(which is not to be confused with the totally vicious cylinder $\mathbb{S}^1 \times \mathbb{R}$!).
 This space is locally isometric to Minkowski space, hence clearly has (local) timelike curvature bounded above by 0.

 Take two (dotted) vertical lines on the cylinder, which are directly opposite each other (as in Figure \ref{fig: lor circle}).
 Given two timelike related points, with one point on each of the two vertical lines, there exist precisely two geodesics between these points (wrapping around to the right and to the left on the cylinder, respectively).
 Consider any such pair of points, denoted $x$ and $z$, and the corresponding pair of geodesics, and choose as a third vertex some point $y$ on one of the two geodesics.
 Then the comparison triangle for $\Delta(x,y,z)$ is clearly degenerate.
 Choosing two points $p$ and $q$ on the two different geodesics (and at different parameters, say $p$ occurs at an earlier parameter than $q$) sufficiently far away from the endpoints of the two geodesics, $p$ and $q$ will not be timelike related, i.e., $\tau(p,q)=0$.
-However, as the comparison triangle is essentially a line segment and the two points are at different parameters, we clearly have $\tau(\bar{p}, \bar{q}) >0$, violating global upper curvature bounds. \end{ex}
+However, as the comparison triangle is essentially a line segment and the two points are at different parameters, we clearly have $\tau(\bar{p}, \bar{q}) >0$, violating global upper curvature bounds by $0$. \end{ex}

-However, as in the metric case, some of our additional assumptions are relatively mild and can be recovered from the curvature bounds.
-More specifically, while we have the following result concerning the uniqueness of geodesics, we do not yet know under which conditions the geodesic map $G$ is continuous.
+However, as in the metric case, some of our additional assumptions are relatively mild and can be recovered from the global curvature bounds.
+More specifically, as in Proposition \ref{pop: Elementary Catk} for CAT($k$) spaces, we may show that \LpLSs with global curvature bounded above by $K \in \mb{R}$ automatically possess unique geodesics between points with $\tau$-distance less than $D_K$.